indmajor/nothing-to-see-there/content/posts/frankfurt-oder/index.md

 ---
-title: "4 hours in Frankfurt (Oder)"
+title: "What to see in Frankfurt (Oder): a day trip from Berlin"
 date: 2020-10-02T15:59:46+02:00
 location: Frankfurt (Oder)
 display_date: